volumio/docs/docs/00_User_Manual/001_First_steps_with_Volumio.md

   #### Timer zone

-  * Miscellanious info about the played track (format, ample rate, duration...)
+  * Miscellaneous info about the played track (format, sample rate, duration...)

+  ## to be continued....